Marcus by Goldman Sachs Personal Loans Review

 Pros

-- Low interest rate: With Marcus, you can get a loan with a rate as low as 6.99% APR.
-That’s a competitive personal loan rate.
+With Marcus, you can get a competitive personal loan rate.
 If you’re hoping to consolidate debt, this rate can save you a great deal of money.

-- Soft credit pull: The initial pull on your credit will be soft so you can compare loans.
-However, later a hard inquiry will be used to finalize your loan terms.
+The initial pull on your credit will be soft so you can compare loans.
+However, a hard inquiry will later be used to finalize your loan terms.

-- No fees: Marcus by Goldman Sachs loans are truly no-fee loans.
-You don’t have to worry about origination, prepayment, or late payment fees.
+Marcus by Goldman Sachs loans are truly no-fee loans.
+You don’t have to worry about origination, prepayment, or late fees.

-- Skip a payment: One of the benefits of Marcus by Goldman Sachs is the fact that, after making 12 months of on-time payments, you can skip a payment without incurring additional interest charges.
-Instead, you just make the payment at the end of your loan term.
+One of the benefits of Marcus by Goldman Sachs is that, after 12 months of on-time payments, you can skip a payment without incurring additional interest charges.
+Instead, you just pay at the end of your loan term.

-- Customer support: Marcus offers customer support seven days a week, allowing you to speak with a human on the phone when you need to.
+Marcus offers customer support seven days a week, allowing you to speak with a human on the phone when needed.

-- Financial dashboard: The Marcus dashboard is easy to manage, and if you have a savings account with Marcus, you can see all your financial accounts with the company in one place.
-If you’ve already got an account, this can help you better manage your options and stay on top of your money.
+The Marcus dashboard is easy to manage, and if you have a savings account with Marcus, you can see all your financial accounts with the company in one place.
+This can help you manage your options and stay on top of your money.

 Cons

-- Not for bad credit borrowers: According to company data, more than 80% of Marcus borrowers have a credit score of at least 660, and this is generally the minimum score the lender looks for when approving loans.
-Based on our own assessment, we’ve found Marcus works best as a fair credit personal loan.
-Borrowers with both bad and good credit can find better options elsewhere.
+According to company data, more than 80% of Marcus borrowers have a credit score of at least 660, which is generally the minimum score the lender looks for when approving loans.
+Based on our own assessment, we’ve found Marcus works best as a fair-credit personal loan.
+Borrowers with bad and good credit can find better options elsewhere.

-- Minimum income: Marcus requires an annual salary of $40,000 in order to qualify.
-If you don’t meet this requirement, you’ll want to look for another lender.
+Marcus requires an annual salary of $40,000 to qualify.
+You’ll want to look for another lender if you don’t meet this requirement.

-- Loan amounts: Another issue to be aware of is the fact that the minimum loan amount is $3,500.
+Another issue to be aware of is that the minimum loan amount is $3,500.
 If you don’t need to borrow that much, you should look for a lender with a lower minimum loan amount, such as Upstart.
-Likewise, if you want a loan with a larger maximum amount, consider a lender like LightStream or SoFi.
+Likewise, if you want a loan with a larger maximum amount, consider LightStream or SoFi.

 >> Read More: Personal Loans for Bad Credit Borrowers